pivotal/docs-tap/scst-store/amr/configuration.hbs.md

   >**Note** Ensure that you set the correct protocol.
 If there is TLS, you must prepend `https://`.
 If there is no TLS, you must prepend `http://`.

 - `amr.observer.cloudevent_handler.liveness_period_seconds`
-  - Default: 25
+  - Default: `10`
   - The period in seconds between executed health checks to the AMR CloudEvent Handler endpoint.

-- `amr.observer.autoconfiguration.create_kubernetes_service_accounts`
-  - Default: ""
-  - For the Full profile, this delegates creation of service accounts to the Metadata Store.

 - `amr.observer.auth.kubernetes_service_accounts`
   - `.enabled`
     - Default: `true`
     - Include an Authorization header when communicating with AMR CloudEvent Handler.
+  - `.autoconfigured`
+    - Default: `true`
+    - Delegate creation of auth token secret to the artifact metadata repository.
+Only applicable on 'full' and 'view' clusters.
   - `.secret`
     - The secret with the access token for communicating with the cloudevent-handler
     - `.ref`